Rishit-dagli/Rishit-dagli.github.io/_posts/2021-11-04-conductor-of-two-naturals.md

 This note presents a simple yet non‑obvious number‑theoretic result I discovered while working on a related problem: for natural numbers $$b,c,m,n\in\mathbb N$$, the quantity $$bc-b-c$$ is the largest integer that cannot be written as $$mb+nc$$.
 I first prove the statement and then show a direct application that considerably simplifies an Olympiad‑style problem.

-## Introduction and Statement of Result

-I arrived at the following theorem while studying conductors of natural numbers.
 By the “conductor” of two natural numbers we mean the product of the numbers minus their sum.
 In symbols,

 $$
 \operatorname{Conductor}(x, y) = xy - x - y